aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/self_paced/13_CreateAnIAMroleForyourWorkspace.md

 Next, add the workshop-cloud9 permissions policy.

-2. Search for `workshop-cloud9` to filter results
+1. Search for `workshop-cloud9` to filter results
-2. Check the box for workshop-cloud9
+1. Check the box for workshop-cloud9
-2. Click on Next below
+1. Click on Next below

 ![aws-iam-role-step-2](/images/add-permissions.png)

 ## Name, review, and create

-3. Name your role `workshop-cloud9-role`
+ Name your role `workshop-cloud9-role`
 NOTE: in your environment, you would enter a description and tags per your company guidelines.

 ![aws-iam-role-step-3](/images/name-role.png)

-3.Create Role
+Create Role

 ![aws-iam-role-step-3](/images/create-role.png)